allodoxaphobia/natpinning/README.md

 Once the client and server are communicating and one of them triggers the nat pinning/port forwarding, an automatic connect test to the forwarded port will be made to validate wether the test was succesfull.

-Credits: original NAT  pinning POC by Smy Kamkar: http://samy.pl/natpin/
+Credits: original NAT  pinning POC by Samy Kamkar: http://samy.pl/natpin/

 Current status: